openziti/ziti-doc/docfx_project/ziti/manage/edge-router.md

 ## Sizing Guidelines

-The Ziti network controller and routers are still in the process of being stress tested.
+The Ziti Controller and Ziti Routers are still in the process of being stress tested.
 We recommend starting with a small scale deployment until key performance indicators start to hint that the server requires more resources.
 A Ziti network will have two important metrics: CPU and network capacity.
 Modest sized networks require minimal investments in infrastructure.
 Start with small machines and increase as needed.